amarkumar021/LendingClubCaseStudy/README.md

 ## Contact
-Created by @amarkumar021 - feel free to contact us!
+Created by @amarkumar021 and @MayurSurkutla - feel free to contact us!

 <!-- Optional -->